 7.)
 Post-partum Depression

-Most of all the common causes of mental health issues in women are “Postpartum depression”.
+Most of all the common cause of mental health issues in women is “Postpartum depression”.
 It is a mood disorder that occurs after the birth of a child.
 It certainly does not mean that a mother is not happy to deliver a baby, but it causes a lot of biological, physical, and emotional changes in the mother.

-They feel extreme sadness, anxiety, and exhaustion that may make it difficult for them to complete daily care activities for themselves or for others.
-Disorders like such only cause self-harm, lack of self-care, and difficulty in managing the day to day activities in personal purview.
+They feel extreme sadness, anxiety, and exhaustion that may make it difficult for them to complete daily care activities for themselves or others.
+Disorders like such only cause self-harm, lack of self-care, and difficulty in managing the day-to-day activities in personal purview.